yiyigit/React-api/README.md

-# React-API
+# React_notes
-1.how to call other API
+1. how to call other API